Quantum hypothesis testing via robust quantum control: Preliminaries

 In the case of Markovian environments, $H_0$ and $H_1$ under consideration govern the time evolutions of the system.
 These dynamics can be described by the master equation of Lindblad type \cite{breuer2002},

 For unitary evolution, the dynamics are described by the equation $\L[\rho] = -i [H,\rho]$.
 However, for noisy evolution, additional terms arise due to the interaction with the environment.
 The Lindblad master equation captures this noisy process, given by $\L[\rho] = -i [H,\rho] + \Gamma[\rho]$, where $\Gamma$ represents the contribution from the interaction with the environment.
-Specifically, $\Gamma[\rho]$ is defined as
+In this paper, we shall consider the environmental noise of dephasing and spontaneous emission.